Tetralogy of Fallot (TOF) is the most common form of congenital cyanotic heart disease (~8-10%).

 Patent Ductus Arteriosus

 Assess for presence of PDA: Small percentage of TOF patients will have absent PDA

 Assess flow pattern in PDA: normally right to left shunting, however, retrograde aortic-to-pulmonary flow in PDA consistent with severe pulmonary stenosis and likely ductal dependency postntally

 Assess aortic arch size, flow (2D, color spectral Doppler) and arch sidedness (~25% right aortic arch)

-Assess for any change in ductal flow pattern (flow reversal in PDA likely consistent with postnatal ductal dependent pulmonary blood flow).
+Assess interval growth of right ventricular outflow tract, pulmonary valve and pulmonary artery and for any change in ductal flow pattern (flow reversal in PDA concerning for postnatal ductal dependent pulmonary blood flow).

 Birth Prevalence of Congenital Heart Disease Worldwide: A Systemtic Review and Meta-Analysis.
 Linde DVD, Konings EM, Slager MA et al. J Am Coll Cardiol 2011; 58: 2241-2247

 Lai WW, Mertens LL, Cohen MS et al. Echocardiography in pediatric and congental heart disease.
 Wiley-Blackwell 2009: 362-384

 Delius RE, Kumar RV, Elliott MJ et al. Atriventricular septal defect and tetralogy of Fallot: a 15-year experience.
 Eur J Cardiothorac Surg 1977: 12: 171-176